Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

-where are diagonal matrices which are used as shared parameters among all entities and relations, and represents the candidate bias vector shared across all entities.
+\textbf{ProjE} ProjE~\cite{shi2017proje} is a neural network-based approach with a \textit{combination} and a \textit{projection} layer.
+The interaction model first combines and by a combination operator~\cite{shi2017proje}: $\textbf{h} \otimes \textbf{r} = \textbf{D}_e \textbf{h} + \textbf{D}_r \textbf{r} + \textbf{b}_c$, where are diagonal matrices which are used as shared parameters among all entities and relations, and represents the candidate bias vector shared across all entities.
 Next, the score for the triple $(h,r,t) \in \mathbb{K}$ is computed:

 where and are activation functions, and represents the shared projection bias vector.